Skip to main content

 What are the monthly Pioneer calls, and do I have to attend them?

-Each month, the Stitch Pioneer Coordinator Lead will host a call for Pioneers around the world to come together and share updates, feedback, ideas, and answer any questions.
+Each month, the Stitch Pioneer Coordinator Lead hosts a call for Pioneers around the world to share updates, ideas, and feedback, and to answer any questions.
 Time zones can make it tricky, but the alternating times of the call mean that it will be held at a suitable hour for your area every two months.

 Why is being a Pioneer important?